 Provide Cardiopulmonary Resuscitation

 Participants who have completed the CPR course and have been assessed as competent in all assessments will receive a digital Statement of Attainment in:

 - HLTAID001 Provide Cardiopulmonary Resuscitation

 Within 24 hours of completing their course.

 There are no pre-requisites for the CPR course.
 Participants are however required to have a minimum level of Literacy and Numeracy to be allowed admittance to this course.

 Please notify us if you have any medical conditions or special needs that may prevent you completing all practical assessments.
 This includes performing CPR on the floor on a mannequin.
 It is a requirement that CPR be performed for at least 2 minutes of uninterrupted single rescuer CPR on an adult resuscitation manikin placed on the floor.

-The CPR course is available every day in our two locations in Preston and Dandenong.
+The CPR course is available every day in our three locations in Preston, Dandenong and Deer Park.

 282 Plenty Road, Preston